ACADEMICS

 The Harbor Academy operates on a modified academic calendar, consisting of four 8-week grading periods, each followed by a 2-week break, creating a balanced and focused learning experience.
 The school year is divided into fall and spring semesters and includes two required in-person, place-based learning experiences, with an optional international trip available each year.
 As a primarily virtual school, Harbor Academy combines live, synchronous online classes with VR technology, fostering interactive learning and collaboration through small class sizes capped at 20 students.
 Classes meet three days per week for structured instruction, while asynchronous days allow students to complete independent work with teacher support available during office hours.
 Throughout their education, students engage in cross-curricular projects that encourage critical thinking, collaboration, and problem-solving, helping them apply their knowledge to real-world challenges and develop a deeper understanding of how their learning shapes the world around them.

-Harbor Academy students are expected to attain 24 credits throughout their 4-year educational journey.
-Should a student attend Harbor Academy fewer than four years, credit requirements may vary, depending on that student’s transcripts from previous schools.
-In addition to the 24-credit requirement, students should demonstrate mastery of Harbor Academy's core competencies, satisfactory social, emotional, and leadership skills, have participated in at least one international “Setting Sail Session,” and completed Post-Secondary Readiness Counseling.
+At Harbor Academy, middle school students are expected to earn 18 credits between grades 6 and 8, while high school students are expected to complete 24 credits over their four-year journey.
+For students who enroll after the start of middle or high school, credit requirements may be adjusted based on transcripts from previous schools.
+In addition to academic credits, students must also demonstrate mastery of Harbor Academy’s core competencies, show satisfactory social, emotional, and leadership development, participate in at least one international High School “Setting Sail Session,” and complete Post-Secondary Readiness Counseling as part of their graduation pathway.